-A piece of jewellery owned by one of the most talked-about socialites of early 20th-century London, who was married to an Irish land agent but also had an affair – and a daughter – with Irish artist Sir William Orpen, will go under the hammer at Lyon & Turnbull’s Select Jewellery & Watches live online sale in London on 22nd October 2020.
+A piece of jewellery owned by one of the most talked-about socialites of early 20th-century London, who was married to an Irish land agent but also had an affair – and a daughter (and possibly a son) – with Irish artist Sir William Orpen, will go under the hammer at Lyon & Turnbull’s Select Jewellery & Watches live online sale in London on 22nd October 2020.
 Estimate: £10,000-£15,000.

 At the beginning of the 20th century, during a trip to Paris, Mrs Florence Evelyn St George (nee Baker, 1870-1936), purchased a “collier de chien”, or choker from the fashionable jeweller René Lalique.
 It was later converted into a bracelet, brooch and pair of ear studs, and the suite of jewellery, which has been passed down by descent, is now offered at auction for the first time.